benwhalley/just-enough-r/docs/real-data.md

-These days, for simple analyses it's best to store everything as the `character` type (letters and numbers), but factors can still be useful for making tables or graphs where the list of categories is known and needs to be in a particular order.
+For simple analyses it's often best to store everything as the `character` type (letters and numbers), but factors can still be useful for making tables or graphs where the list of categories is known and needs to be in a particular order.
 For more about factors, and lots of useful functions for working with them, see the `forcats::` package: <https://github.com/tidyverse/forcats>

 ### Dates {-}

-Like  most computers, R stores dates as the number of days since January 1, 1970.
+Internally, R stores dates as the number of days since January 1, 1970.
 This means that we can work with dates just like other numbers, and it makes sense to have the `min()`, or `max()` of a series of dates: